 Canaves Oia Epitome is part of five boutique luxury hotels from Canaves, all located around Oia.
 It overlooks the small fishing town of Ammoudi and boasts an infinity pool, a restaurant, and a sunset bar.
 The standout feature of the Epitome Oia is access to a beach — something of a rarity on the island.
 The guest suites, equipped with plunge pools, are all positioned to make the best out of the legendary Santorini views.

-Expedia | Agoda | Hotels.com or see what others think on TripAdvisor.
+Alternatively, book Canaves Oia Epitome via Expedia | Agoda | Hotels.com | Mr & Mrs Smith or see what others think on TripAdvisor.

-Website: Canaves Oia Epitome, Santorini, Greece.
+Website: Canaves Epitome, Oia, Santorini, Greece.
 Photo © Canaves Oia Hotel

 Istoria makes a bold claim to be one of the most “Instagrammable” hotels on Santorini — which is quite a thing to say on an island filled with hundreds of picture-perfect hotels and guest houses.
 But then its creators did a few things right.
-Istoria skillfully blends organic shapes of Santorini architecture with clean interiors and rustic stone walls that reference volcanic rock.
+Istoria skillfully blends the organic shapes of Santorini architecture with clean interiors and rustic stone walls that reference volcanic rock.
 The contemporary interiors feature mosaic floors and massive stone pots together with handcrafted textiles and designer furniture.

-Alternatively, book Istoria Hotel Santorini via: Tablet Hotels | Expedia | Hotels.com or see what others think on TripAdvisor.
+Alternatively, book Istoria Hotel Santorini via Tablet Hotels | Expedia | Hotels.com | Mr & Mrs Smith or see what others think on TripAdvisor.

 Website: Istoria Hotel, Santorini, Greece.
 Photo © Istoria Hotel Santorini